marcoscao/ak-cpp/README.md

 # ak-cpp

 NOTE:
-Although the project code begins to be stable is still in its first stage.
+Although the whole project code begins to be stable is still in its first stage.
-Worst for this documentation file which is a huge draft
+This documentation file is still a huge draft with no useful information